lacouture100/Dynamic-Web-Development-Assignment-Final--Prooject/README.md

 ```
 I had to establish an array with current connected users.
 Everytime the user disconnects the user is removed from the array and consequently, removed from the series of devices being displayed on the website.

-- Client Side
+##### Client Side

  Install `socket.io-client` with our terminal.
+The code below is enough for our client to receive and print a message form the server.

  ```
   const socket = io();